python-summit/python-summit.github.io/content/pages/venue.rst

 =========

 We are going to have a wall with open jobs.
-If you want to advertise an open position do print information about it vertically on an A4 Page and we'll hang it up on the wall.
+If you want to advertise an open position do print information about it on an A4 page (in portrait orientation) and we'll hang it up on the wall.

 We will also have some empty pages available for ad-hoc job postings.